Hgoatly/RecipesWithout/README.md

 me to be able to debug it at a later date.

 - **Scroll to Top Button:** When the site is viewed on iOs 14.4, the scroll to top button is visible until it's clicked.
 Once clicked, it disappears.
-I fixed this by adding a media query that disables the scroll to top button on iOs devices, as it didn't look very visually appealing on a smaller screen anyway.
+I tried to fix this by adding a media query that disables the scroll to top button on iOs devices, but it made no difference, so I have not been able to fix this bug.

+- **My Recipes and User Recipes:** When fewer than 3 recipe cards are displayed on these pages, they are aligned to the left.
+If I had more time available, I would add the same conditional formatting as on 'search_results.html'.
+This will be added in due course.

+## **Defensive Programming:** To ensure that no sensitive material is visible to the public, all sensitive data is stored in an 'env.py' file
+that is not pushed to github.
+The following code has been added to the 'edit_recipe' and 'delete_recipe' routes so that these pages can't be accessed by unauthorised users.
+I plan to add the same checks to 'delete account' and 'admin_delete' routes,  but the code I have written for these routes is different, so I will need to spend more time working on it to acheive this.

 ## Deployment: